-1. Time of Payment

-All tuition, fees, assessments and deposits must be paid at the time of registration or by the specified deadline date and in accordance with the fee schedule approved by the Maricopa Community Colleges Governing Board.

-Tuition and Fees Schedule (Effective July 1, 2018 for fall, spring and summer Sessions) Current information can be found at https://district.maricopa.edu/regulations/admin-regs/appendices/students/s-4
+- 1. Time of Payment - All tuition, fees, assessments and deposits must be paid at the time of registration or by the specified deadline date and in accordance with the fee schedule approved by the Maricopa Community Colleges Governing Board. - Tuition and Fees Schedule (Effective July 1, 2018 for fall, spring and summer Sessions) Current information can be found at https://district.maricopa.edu/regulations/admin-regs/appendices/students/s-4

 The following is a tuition and fees schedule for 2018-2019 and is provided for reference.
 These tuition and fees are subject to change.
 Consult the college's Admissions and Records Office/Office of Student Enrollment Services for course fees in effect during the semester/term in which you intend to register.
 See Appendix S-4.

-Amended through Direct Chancellor Approval, November 21, 2018
+Amended by Direct Approval from the Chancellor, November 21, 2018

-Appendix S-4: Tuition & Fee Schedule Student Status
+Appendix S-4: Tuition & Fee Schedule - Tuition Discounts for 2020-2021 Academic Year